Gary15/Document/Issues_on_Github.md

 ####1.
 [Boot from ipxe failed on Dell R610](https://github.com/RackHD/RackHD/issues/52 "https://github.com/RackHD/RackHD/issues/52")
 - Issue description

-	After deploy the RackHD server by following https://github.com/RackHD/RackHD/blob/master/example/README.md.
+	After deploy the RackHD server by following link [https://github.com/RackHD/RackHD/blob/master/example/README.md](https://github.com/RackHD/RackHD/blob/master/example/README.md).
 And it can demo successfully on VirtualBox.

 	Then I update the VM the network Adapter to Brideged Adapter.Connect it to Dell Server(R610).It gets stuck in "random: nonblocking pool is initialized".[Stuck Picture](https://photos.google.com/share/AF1QipO5GBWTvqcPrMLcEXbspenOxShAZLSKFksXrGiA25etHxcfowUAV12A2jyApbVwpw/photo/AF1QipOJIdrjz0WI2V6hslbRHUnp2celUe0-ZIM7jQc8?key=X25UbFR6bVRvUVhhMEJQM0w0SUdMQXRIMmJBaVNn).
 - Root Cause

-	The microkernel kernel can not support the hardware platform.
+	The microkernel kernel do not support the hardware platform.
 - Resolved

 	RackHD member provides the Older microkernel files in a zip file at https://www.dropbox.com/s/ph372nd29fw320s/old_microkernel.zip?dl=0 that you can download.Replace the files in the VM at /home/vagrant/src/on-http/static/http/common/ with these files